• Home

 You might feel low or depressed

 I can help you explore and understand your anxiety by thinking about when it started and what was happening for you at that time.
 We'll think about the family you grew up in and how the people around you influenced how you see yourself and the world.
-We'll also think about the role anxiety plays in your life and whether you need to keep holding on to it or perhaps it's time to let it go by updating the story you tell yourself about yourself and the world you live in.

 Book a session